yoel123/app-game-kit-agk-pong/README.md

-this is a very simple implamentation of pong using agk basic (app game kit).
+this is a very simple implementation of pong using agk basic (app game kit).